Boron for New Greener Sodium Batteries

 Covalent B-O bonds and the negative charges of oxygen atoms provide a robust ligand framework for cathode materials.
 They also mitigate excessive oxygen oxidation for charge compensation and prevent irreversible structural changes in cell operation.

 Boron-Doped Carbon-Coated Lithium Titanate as Anode Material for Sodium Batteries

 Another study demonstrates how a simple wet-chemical process applied a boron-doped carbon (BC) layer to porous micron-sized Li4Ti5O12 (LTO).
-Three different species (BC3, BC2O, and BCO2) were doped in LTO’s carbon layer, as determined by X-ray photoemission spectroscopy and Raman spectroscopy.
+Three species (BC3, BC2O, and BCO2) were doped in LTO’s carbon layer, as determined by X-ray photoemission and Raman spectroscopy.

 These heteroatoms cause a lot of extrinsic defects to the carbon layer, which results in a higher Na-ion diffusivity.
 The BC-LTO had a 60% and 85% higher Na-ion diffusion than the pristine LTO and carbon-coated LTO, respectively.

 The electron-deficient boron in BC3 also increases the electric conductivity via positively charged holes, which carry electrons through carbon structures.
 These results demonstrate the promise of LTO as an excellent anode material for sodium-ion batteries.

 Boron-Doped Graphene as an Anode for Sodium Batteries

 Developing suitable electrode materials is crucial for the feasibility of the Na-ion battery.
 One study proposed boron-doped graphene as an anode for the Na-ion battery.
 First-principles calculations show that the structural integrity of the sodiation boron-doped graphene is well-preserved.